It’s time to start the living room renovation! I can’t think of a better place to start than a fresh fireplace wall design.

 So many fireplace designs to choose from, right?!

-Either way, we need to make a decision soon!!
+Either way, we need to make a decision soon!
+For now, check these other living room design ideas below.

 Next week, I’ll share our full living room design plan!!!